Danger0101/Meaningful_Careers_P1/README.md

 ![Samsung A41 Phone](assets/images/meaningfulcareersreadmeimg/teclasttablet.jpg)

 ### bugs encountered
-- Hero Image not being responsive in a good way was zooming in weird and making the image basically a tiny fraction of the window.
+- [x] Hero Image not being responsive in a good way was zooming in weird and making the image basically a tiny fraction of the window.
 Went through a few different variations of this and with the help of my mentor figured out the best solution and I really love how it turned out.
-- A few typos and duplicate entries in the CSS code which was an easy fix as just needed to correct typos and combine the entries
+- [x] A few typos and duplicate entries in the CSS code which was an easy fix as just needed to correct typos and combine the entries
-- Accidentally deleted a body tag on index.html so added it back in,
+- [x] Accidentally deleted a body tag on index.html so added it back in,
+- [] Email and Phone are required but inputs are not restrictive email just need '@' phone just needs an input it accepts letters.
 - No other bugs have been indentified.

 ## Validation testing